Prexzybooster/PREXZY-BUG-BOT/README.md

 The WhatsApp Bot PREXZY BUG BOT is released under the [MIT License](https://opensource.org/licenses/MIT).

-Enjoy the diverse features of the WhatsApp Bot Devil Cat v2 Md to enhance your conversations and make your WhatsApp experience more interesting!
+Enjoy the diverse features of the WhatsApp Bot to enhance your conversations and make your WhatsApp experience more interesting!

 ## Developers: